A moving lemma for cohomology with support: Introduction

-\end{corollary} An interesting special case is when $S=Z$ with $\dim Z<\frac{1}{2}\dim X$, where we get an algebro-geometric analogue of a well-known result in differential topology concerning the cohomology of the tubular neighbourhood of a submanifold with trivial Euler class.
-Our result applies also to singular subvarieties $Z\subset X$ and to the (comparatively coarse) Zariski localization $X_S$; the triviality of the Euler class is replaced by the condition $\dim Z<\frac{1}{2}\dim X$.
+An interesting special case is when $S=Z$ with $\dim Z<\frac{1}{2}\dim X$, where we get an algebro-geometric analogue of the following fact from differential topology: if $N$ is a tubular neighbourhood of a submanifold $A$ of a real manifold $M$ of real codimension $c$, then the natural map $H^i_A(N,\Z)\to H^i(N,\Z)$ identifies with the map $H^{i-c}(A,\Z)\to H^i(A,\Z)$ given by cup product with the Euler class of the normal bundle of $A$ in $M$.
+Hence the map in question is zero if the Euler class is zero.
+Corollary~\ref{cor:tubular-neighbourhood} is an analogue of that result which also applies to singular subvarieties $Z\subset X$ and to the (comparatively coarse) Zariski localization $X_S$; the triviality of the Euler class is replaced by the condition $\dim Z<\frac{1}{2}\dim X$.

-Contrary to Chow's moving lemma, the subset $Z'$ in Theorem \ref{thm:moving-lemma-cohomology} cannot be chosen to be well-behaved with respect to localization: if we shrink $X$, then $Z'$ typically has to be enlarged, see Remark \ref{rem:localization-Z'}.
+Contrary to Chow's moving lemma, the subset $Z'$ in Theorem \ref{thm:moving-lemma-cohomology} cannot be chosen to be well behaved with respect to localization: if we shrink $X$, then $Z'$ typically has to be enlarged; see Remark \ref{rem:localization-Z'}.
 Surprisingly, the closed subset $W$ in Theorem \ref{thm:moving-lemma-cohomology} is much better behaved.
 This yields the following.